-Written Assignment: Leader as Coach Action Plan (20% of final grade)
+• Submit Written Assignment #3: Leader as Coach Action Plan (20% of final grade)

-Based on the principles and skills discussed in Leader as Coach, identify real-life situations-at work and at home-to which you can apply what you learned in class to achieve better results.
+Based on the principles and skills discussed in Leader as Coach, identify real-life situations at work and at home-to which you can apply what you learned in class to achieve better results.

 Write a paper reflecting on the following:

-- What was the situation at WORK (i.e. your professional life) that you identified?
-Why did you choose to use the coaching approach in that situation?
-What were the skills from class you used?
-What worked?
-What could you have done better?
+- What is a situation at WORK (i.e. your professional life) that you identified?
+Why would you choose to use the coaching approach in that situation?
+What are the skills from class you could use?
 [Tip: Be specific about the example of the situation(s).
-Make sure to refer to principles and skills from class or the reading assignments.] - What are examples of situations at HOME (i.e. your personal life) that you identified?
-Why did you choose to use the coaching approach in that situation?
-What were the skills from class you used?
-What worked?
-What could you have done better?
+Make sure to refer to principles and skills from class or the reading assignments.] - 2) What is a situation at HOME (i.e. your personal life) that you identified?
+Why would you choose to use the coaching approach in that situation?
+What are the skills from class you could use?
 [Tip: Be specific about the example of the situation(s).
-Make sure to refer to principles and skills from class or the reading assignments.] - What's next?
+Make sure to refer to principles and skills from class or the reading assignments.] - 3) What's next?
 What are some action steps you can take to continue developing as a leader and a coach?
 [Tip: The more specific the action steps, the more likely they will be achieved.]